|Kawasaki Candy Lime

 In 1971 to compliment the Centurion in flattrack and TT racing, the Kawasaki F81M, a 250cc beast was developed using the new 1971 Kawasaki F8 (250) Bison platform.

 "Many the Husky and Maico rider was put to the test as the Greenstreak whooshed by, throwing up a roost from the 30-plus-horsepower two-stroker.
 Kawasaki produced the "Streaks" from 1968 to 1971.
 They were very light and powerful.
 Now considered a classic, they bring big money on the vintage scene." -- Matt Cuddy, Motorcycle.com

-The difference between the F8 and F81M beyond the obvious was a tuned expansion chamber, steel rotary valve.
+The difference between the F8 and F81M beyond the obvious was a tuned expansion chamber and absence of street legal equipment.
 The F81M had 34 horsepower, 11 more than its street legal brother and around 5 more than the competition.
 With a power to weight ratio of 1 hp to 8.8 pounds, 22 lbs of torque.

-Add the additional air intake on the carb cover and small flywheel... this bike screamed!
+Add the additional air intake on the carb cover (right side) and small flywheel... this bike screamed!
 This motorcycle was made for 1971 only and is very rare.

 Three green bikes that began the buy a "ready-to-race bike" without modifications.